SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    * - ``[schema_name].table_name``
      - Name of the table to be exported
    * - ``query``
-     - An SQL query that returns a result set to be exported
+     - An SQL query that returns a table result, or a table name
    * - ``LOCATION``
-     - A path on the local file-system, S3, or HDFS URI.
+     - A path on the local filesystem, S3, or HDFS URI.
 For example, ``/tmp/foo.csv``, ``s3://my-bucket/foo.csv``, or ``hdfs://my-namenode:8020/foo.csv``.
 The local path must be an absolute path that SQream DB can access.
    * - ``HEADER``
      - The CSV file will contain a header line with the names of each column in the file.
 This option is allowed only when using CSV format.
    * - ``DELIMITER``